Dominik Slomma

 Designing robots that observe and understand their surroundings

 My name is Dominik Slomma and I am currently pursuing a PhD in Robotics at the University of Technology Sydney.
-My research focuses on visual SLAM systems for surgical robotics, particularly in the context of minimally invasive procedures.
-I concentrate on developing real-time systems that make efficient use of both GPU and CPU resources while delivering precise and reliable results.
+My research focuses on deformable 3D reconstruction and visual SLAM for surgical robotics, especially in settings where robots need to understand changing, non-rigid environments in real time.

 Latest News